ianstormtaylor/slate/docs/reference/slate-react/plugins.md

 `Function shouldNodeComponentUpdate(props: Object, nextProps: Object) => boolean || null`

-To everride slate's default `shouldComponentUpdate` behavior, add this property in and define any custom logic.
+To override slate's default `shouldComponentUpdate` behavior, add this property in and define any custom logic.
 For example:

 ```js
 {